bus0v/mechanum_robot/README.md

 #robot
 This project is dedicated to my raspberry pi robot.
-It has two motors and is differentially driven.
+It has four motors and mechanum wheels, which allow it to move in any direction.